nmdp-bioinformatics/gfe-db/README.md

 * jq

 ### Quick Start
-1. Install dependencies
+1. Install prerequisites
 2. Set environment variables
 3. Check the config JSONs (parameters and state) and edit the values as desired
 4. Run `make deploy`
-5. Navigate to Neo4j in the browser, sign in using `neo4j/neo4j` and set a new password
-6. Invoke the trigger Lambda to start the pipeline using the current state
+5. Invoke the trigger Lambda to start the pipeline using the current state
-7. Query Neo4j
+6. Query Neo4j

 ### AWS Configuration
 Valid AWS credentials must be available to AWS CLI and SAM CLI.
 The easiest way to do this is running `aws configure`, or by adding them to `~/.aws/credentials` and exporting the `AWS_PROFILE` variable to the environment.